listed in order of year Ph.D. was completed

 David E. Morse (1984)

-David directs translational science programs for early-stage pharmaceuticals, biologics, and vaccines -- focusing on FIH (first-in-human) through POC (proof-of-concept) clinical trials.
+David works at Parexel where he directs translational science programs for early-stage pharmaceuticals, biologics, and vaccines -- focusing on FIH (first-in-human) through POC (proof-of-concept) clinical trials.
 He also oversees primary development programs supporting therapeutics for oncology, neurology, dermatology, metabolic and psychiatric indications.
 He is a Matrix manager of 20+ staff.
-David can be contacted at: email@example.com
+David can be contacted at: firstname.lastname@example.org

 Deborah J. Bowen (1986)